medianect/axios/README.md

 # axios

-This is a mirror of [axios](https://www.npmjs.com/package/axios), bundled and exposed as ES module.
+This is a updated fork of `@bundled-es-modules/axios`, itself a mirror of [axios](https://www.npmjs.com/package/axios), bundled and exposed as ES module.

 ## Install

 ```
-npm install @bundled-es-modules/axios
+npm install @medianect/axios-bundled-as-es-module
-bower install bundled-es-modules/axios
 ```

+For bower please for now refer to `@bundled-es-modules` version.

 ## Use